Spottarr/Spottarr/README.md

       - "8383:8383"
     restart: unless-stopped
 ```
-Note: Make sure to properly escape special characters like `$` in your password.
+**Note** Make sure to properly escape special characters like `$` in your password.

+**Note** Spottarr runs as the non-privileged user `app` with the uid `1654`.
+It might be necessary to grant this user permissions to the mounted data directory on the host machine.

 Once the Spottarr is up and running, it will automatically start indexing the spotnet messages starting from the provided `SPOTNET_RETRIEVEAFTER` date.